Pokémon

 5.8%

 Formula check: expected packs = 1 / p.
-Expected chase cost = expected packs × pack price.
-Chance after N packs = 1 - (1 - p)^N.
+Hit chance after N packs = 1 - (1 - p)^N. The new ranges and scenario bands are derived from those same odds rather than from box mapping or guaranteed product sequencing.

 Reality check